German rightists scale Brandenburg Gate to protest immigration

-BERLIN Members of the far-right Identitarian Movement scaled Berlin's Brandenburg Gate on Saturday and unfurled a banner to protest against the "Islamisation" of Germany via mass immigration.
+BERLIN (Reuters) - Members of the far-right Identitarian Movement scaled Berlin's Brandenburg Gate on Saturday and unfurled a banner to protest against the "Islamisation" of Germany via mass immigration.

 More than a million people, many of them Muslims, flocked to Germany last year from the Middle East, Africa and elsewhere.
 The IAB German labor office research institute says around 16,000 are still arriving per month.